 - 1 cup peeled and small chopped apple

-- To make the cute little heart shapes, slice an apple and use a little heart cookie cutter.
+- To make the cute little heart shapes (which are optional, of course), slice an apple and use a little heart cookie cutter.

 - In a bowl, add together your dry ingredients.
 I use a scale to weigh out my gluten-free flours, but friends have told me they just scoop out the flours and the recipe comes out great.